thecountchuckula/MotherofPearl/README.md

 	I got it to enchant properly, and the bow takes on the proper texture when not in use, but It won't implement the _pulling_0 - 2.png files.
 	I will keep at it tho.
+	UPDATE: Nevermind.
+I'm going to scrap the bow for now.
+Leaving it in the WIP creative tab.
+It does shoot arrows, and is enchantable like a bow, but I can't figure out the animation.

 Maybe Never TODO(Maybe after everything above is done):